 I think the TP9605BT is great for anyone that needs a multimeter and will use it a few times a year, and might need a few of the more advanced functions.
 This tool has the following specifications:

-- Can Connect To Android Phones to Share Results
+- Can Connect to Window's and Android Phones to Share Results Via Bluetooth

 - K-Type Thermo Sensor